-In 2021, the majority of new students completed the Title IX training during New Student Enrollment.
-All other students were reminded to complete the annual Title IX training and given the instructions how to do so via their MyBlue/Canvas.
+In 2022, most new students completed the Title IX training during New Student Enrollment.
+All other students were reminded to complete the annual Title IX training and given instructions on how to do so via their MyBlue/Canvas.
 Also, additional Title IX training was available to students on campus by making a request to the Title IX Office or attending other campus events/activities as available.

-In 2021, new UNK employees (when hired,) and existing employees (annually) completed the Title IX training via Firefly Portal.
+In 2022, new UNK employees (when hired,) and existing employees (annually) completed the Title IX training via Firefly Portal.
 Also, additional Title IX training was available to employees on campus either by making a request to the Title IX Office or attending other campus events/activities as available.
+Additional presentations (including, but not limited to) were made at Athletics Compliance meetings, with Greek Life and ROTC.

-Within this training is a slide indicating that the institution prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking, in reference to sexual activity, in the applicable jurisdiction.
+This training is also provided annually to new students, existing students, new employees, and existing employees.
+This presentation includes a slide indicating that the institution prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking, in reference to sexual activity, in the applicable jurisdiction.
+As well, it provides the institution's interpersonal violence definitions which include dating violence, domestic violence, sexual assault, and stalking.

 Annually, a notification is sent to current students and employees with the updated Annual Campus Security and Fire Safety Report that includes the definitions of Domestic Violence, Dating Violence, Sexual Assault, Stalking as well as consent.
 It also includes information about Bystander Intervention and Risk Reduction.

-The Student and Family Transitions / Fraternity and Sorority Life department does the following to assist in providing information about primary prevention and awareness:
+Prevention programs and presentations offered by The Student and Family Transitions / Fraternity and Sorority Life department:

-- Video on bystander intervention at first year orientation (this is mandatory for all first year and transfer students.) - o Includes how to keep themselves safe as well as spelling out steps to act. - o Includes the definitions of dating violence, domestic violence, sexual assault, stalking, and of consent, in reference to sexual activity. - o Provides description of safe and positive options for bystander intervention. - Student Engagement / Fraternity and Sorority Life (FSL) partners with the UNK Student Health and Counseling regarding mandatory bystander intervention training. - Reinforces the message on required Title IX training in Bridge. - Video for FSL provides information in their "Protect the Herd" regarding risk reduction. - Information is provided during first year orientation (this is mandatory for all first year and transfer students) regarding the procedures the institution follows when one of these crimes is reported and their rights within disciplinary proceedings.

-The Gender and Sexuality Resource Office (GSRO) prevention education workshops - learn how to identify elements of rape culture, identify and reduce risk factors, and become agents of change within their own communities.
-The workshops give community members more awareness of issues relating to sexual violence.
-Information covered in the GSRO workshops include:

-- Sexual assault statistics

-- Cultural beliefs and practices that have normalized or promoted sexual violence (rape culture)

-- Legal rights of victims

-- Resources for survivors of sexual violence

-- Tools and techniques for supporting a survivor
+- Video on bystander intervention at first year orientation (this is mandatory for all first year and transfer students.) - o Includes how to keep themselves safe as well as spelling out steps to act. - o Includes the definitions of dating violence, domestic violence, sexual assault, stalking, and of consent, in reference to sexual activity. - o Provides education regarding safe and positive options for bystander intervention. - Student Engagement / Fraternity and Sorority Life (FSL) partners with the UNK Student Counseling regarding mandatory bystander intervention training. - Reinforces the message on required Title IX training in Bridge. - Video for FSL provides information in their "Protect the Herd" regarding risk reduction. - Information is provided during first year orientation (this is mandatory for all first year and transfer students) regarding the procedures the institution follows when one of these crimes is reported and their rights within disciplinary proceedings. - The Gender and Sexuality Resource Office (GSRO) provides additional prevention education throughout the year: PLEASE NOTE Effective July 1, 2023, this office/program is no longer a viable resource. - o Presentations on how to identify elements of rape culture, identify, and reduce risk factors, and become agents of change within their own communities. - o Presentations afford members of the community more awareness of issues relating to sexual violence. - o Information covered in the GSRO workshops include: - Sexual assault statistics. - Cultural beliefs and practices that have normalized or promoted sexual violence (rape culture). - Legal rights of victims. - Resources for survivors of sexual violence. - Tools and techniques for supporting a survivor.